aiven/aiven-docs/docs/platform/howto/disk-autoscaler.md

-You can disable disk autoscaler on your service with the [Aiven CLI client](/docs/tools/cli) by run the commands to delete the following:
+You can disable disk autoscaler on your service with the [Aiven CLI client](/docs/tools/cli) by running the commands to delete the following:

 -   Autoscaler integration on your service
 -   Autoscaler integration endpoint on your project (if you don't need the autoscaler integration endpoint on your project for any future purposes).

-1. Retrieve the ID of an integration you want to disable by running the following command:
+1. Retrieve the ID of an integration to disable:

     ```bash
     avn service integration-list SERVICE_NAME
     ```

-1. Run the following command to delete an autoscaler integration on your service:
+1. Delete an autoscaler integration on your service:

     ```bash
     avn service integration-delete INTEGRATION_ID
     ```

-1. Retrieve the ID of an autoscaler integration endpoint you want to delete by running the following command:
+1. Retrieve the ID of an autoscaler integration endpoint to
+    delete:

     ```bash
     avn service integration-endpoint-list PROJECT_NAME
     ```

-1. Run the following command to delete an autoscaler integration endpoint on your project:
+1. Delete an autoscaler integration endpoint on your project:

     ```bash
     avn service integration-endpoint-delete ENDPOINT_ID